xyproto/orbiton/README.md

 ## Easter eggs

 * Press the Konami code keys while in the `ctrl-o` menu to start a silly little game about feeding creatures with pellets before they are eaten.
-Alternatively, create a symlink for starting it directly with ie.: `ln -sf /usr/bin/o /usr/bin/feedgame`.
+Alternatively, create a symlink for starting it directly, ie.: `ln -sf /usr/bin/o /usr/bin/feedgame`.
+* Searching for the letter `f` jumps to the previous function signature.
 * Press `right, down, left` or `left, down, right` in _rapid_ succession followed by either `down` to save or `up` to save _and_ quit.
 The only purpose of this unusual shortcut is to help avoid the painful [Emacs pinky](http://xahlee.info/emacs/emacs/emacs_pinky.html).

 ## Included executables